tabalinas/jssocials/README.md

 A string specifying url to share.
 Value of `window.location.href` is used by default.

+The url can also be specified by adding a value for the "data-url" attribute on the sharing element itself.

 #### text :`String`

 A string specifying text to share.
 The content of `<meta name="description">` or `<title>` (if first is missing) is used by default.

+The text can also be specified by adding a value for the "data-url" attribute on the sharing element itself.

 #### showLabel :`true|false|function(screenWidth)`